inivekin/abosa/abosa.typ

 probables of caring spreading
 with inductive typing clinging truthhoods to my frictive treading.
-Warmer thins into the colder,
-former may succeed the latter, later, though, I'm surely older, scatter, coalesce and scatter.
 Sealed behind the ironclad
 sage guise its hard to realise
 I never had to be this sad